How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 I will classify all the steps into three phases.
 So that you know which phase you are right now and scale yourself accordingly.

-Note: If you’re seriously thinking about choosing Blogging as a career then, I recommend you to read Phase 1 & Phase 2 carefully and afterward take your decision.
+Note: If you’re seriously thinking about choosing Blogging as a career then, I recommend you to read Phase 1 & Phase 2 carefully and afterwards take your decision.
 And if you’re straight up ready to start your blog and make money then just scroll down to Phase 3 and get started right away.
 Also, you can use the Table of Content above to jump to the section you want to read.

 Phase 1: Decide.